This map shows the size of Bermuda in relation to Falkland Islands (Islas Malvinas).

 More Information about Bermuda

-With its 68,268 people Bermuda is the 199th largest country in the world by population.
-It is the 225th largest country by area with 54 square kilometers.
 Bermuda was first settled in 1609 by shipwrecked English colonists headed for Virginia.
-Tourism to the island to escape North American winters first developed in Victorian times.
+Self-governing since 1620, Bermuda is the oldest and most populous of the British overseas territories.
+Vacationing to the island to escape North American winters first developed in Victorian times.
 Tourism continues to be important to the island's economy, although international business has overtaken it in recent years.
-Bermuda has developed into a highly successful offshore financial center.
-Although a referendum on independence from the UK was soundly defeated in 1995, the present government has reopened debate on the issue.
+Bermuda has also developed into a highly successful offshore financial center.
+A referendum on independence from the UK was soundly defeated in 1995.

 Reading about Bermuda

-Check out the recommended reading list below for great sources of information on Bermuda.
+Check out the recommended reading list below for great sources of information on Bermuda